Pep Guardiola: 2008–09: First season with first team and historic treble

-Guardiola's first competitive game as coach was in the third qualifying round of the Champions League, in which Barça comfortably beat Polish club Wisła Kraków 4–0 in the first leg at home.
+Guardiola's first competitive game as manager was in the third qualifying round of the Champions League, in which Barcelona comfortably beat Polish club Wisła Kraków 4–0 in the first leg at home.
 They then lost 1–0 in the second leg, but progressed with a 4–1 aggregate victory.
-Promoted Numancia also defeated Barcelona in the opening match-day of the La Liga, but the team then went on an undefeated streak for over 20 matches to move to the top of the league.
-Barça maintained their spot atop La Liga's table, securing their first league title since 2006 when rivals Real Madrid lost at Villarreal on 16 May 2009.
-The most important match, however, was on 2 May when they defeated Real Madrid 6–2 at the Santiago Bernabéu Stadium.
-The league title was the second piece of silverware in Guardiola's first season at the Camp Nou.
-Earlier on 13 May 2009, Barcelona won the Copa del Rey, defeating Athletic Bilbao by 4–1.
+Promoted Numancia also defeated Barcelona in the opening matchday of the 2008–09 La Liga, but the team then went on an undefeated streak for over 20 matches to move to the top of the league.
+Barcelona maintained their spot atop La Liga's table, securing their first league title since 2006 when rivals Real Madrid lost at Villarreal on 16 May 2009.
+The most important match, however, was on 2 May when they defeated Real Madrid 6–2 at the Santiago Bernabéu.
+The league title was the second piece of silverware in Guardiola's first season at the club.
+Earlier, on 13 May, Barcelona won the 2008–09 Copa del Rey, beating Athletic Bilbao 4–1 in the 2009 Copa del Rey final.

-In the Champions League semi-final against Chelsea, a late Andrés Iniesta goal in the second leg at Stamford Bridge put Barcelona through, with an ecstatic Guardiola celebrating the goal by sprinting down the touchline near to where his players were celebrating.
 In the final of the Champions League, Barcelona beat Manchester United 2–0.
 In doing so, they became the first Spanish club to win the domestic cup, the league, and the European club titles (the treble) in the same season.
+Guardiola became the youngest man to manage a Champions League winning team, at age 37.
 The treble-winning season is regarded as one of the club's finest in its history.
-Furthermore, he became the youngest man to coach a Champions League winning team.